GDPR fines: How high are they, and how can you avoid them?

 Will you always be fined the maximum?

 Despite the claims of many irresponsible lawyers and software companies in the run up to GDPR, the vast majority of enforcement actions from regulators will fall far short of the multi-million Euro fines technically possible.
-That's if enforcement even gets that far, as provided a company is responsible and willing to engage with regulators, sanctions can be mitigated.
+That's if enforcement even gets that far, as provided a company is responsible and willing to engage with regulators, sanctions can be mitigated and even scaled back.

 The regulations also make it clear that any fine will need to be administered on a case-by-case basis, and in the spirit of being "effective, proportionate and dissuasive".
 This means regulators are required to assess the nature of each individual infringement, including how serious it is, the duration of the incident, its scope, the extent to which the company took steps to prevent it, and ultimately how likely the incident is to infringe on the rights of the company's data subjects.